sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 In this example, the X Range Filter parameter is the best option:

 - Document Range by itself isn't a good option, because it captures the address of the importer as well as the supplier.
-- The Fixed Table and Table methods aren't the best options, because the table formatting is hard to recognize.
+- The Fixed Table method isn't the best option, because the table formatting is hard to recognize.
 - The Text Table method with `"detectMultipleLinesPerRow": true` configured is an alternate solution for this example.

 Try out this example in the Sensible app using the following document and config: